 I view depression as a serious but treatable mental illness.
 Treating major depression is as much an art as it is a science and requires discernment and experience in arriving at the proper diagnosis and treatment.
 Depression is most often a medical condition, not a personal weakness, character, or psychological issue.
 Insomnia is sometimes thought of as a disorder; however, often insomnia is a symptom of depression or generalized anxiety disorder, and sometimes bipolar disorder.
 What is depression?
 Oddly many people don’t know the differences between depression and anxiety; or if they are even depressed!
 Major depression affects a substantial segment of our population.
 Everybody at one point or another will feel sadness as a reaction to loss, grief, or injured self-esteem; but major depressive disorder or major depression is a serious medical illness that needs professional diagnosis and treatment.
 We still don’t know the exact causes of the chemical imbalances and how much of a role DNA or the environment plays in mental illness: Read this article is anxiety genetic which discusses the environmental link to a genetic predisposition to anxiety or depression?
 Depression often manifests with other illnesses as well; this is known as comorbid depression and anxiety and is important to discern between the primary and secondary illness for proper treatment.
+I have been using Cymbalta which treats depression, anxiety, and pain; read about medication “One pill does it all“.
 Genetic mental illnesses are the subject of many studies and are showing some enlightening results.
 Other studies claim to have isolated several of the genes that may be the cause of depression.
 Depression can also mimic schizophrenia when depression is accompanied with psychotic features.
 Again determining the differences between these two illnesses will take a psychiatric evaluation and a medical doctor who is experienced in treating depression.

 Depression in children is different from the normal blues and everyday emotions that are typical in children and teens.
 Children who are depressed experience changes in their behavior that are persistent and disruptive to their normal lifestyle, usually interfering with relationships with friends, schoolwork, special interests, and family life.
 It may also occur at the same time as (or be hidden by) attention deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), or conduct disorder (CD).